neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/get_started.md

 flutter pub add werkbank
 ```

+You will also need to add a dependency to your flutter package or app where the widgets you want to showcase are located.

 > [!TIP]
 > The following sections introduce you to a very basic setup of a Werkbank app.
 > Check out the example project at